dcarrsf/algorithm-patterns/README.md

 I'm continuing the idea started by Ed Skwareki in his Medium article [How ChatGPT is Helping Me Recognize LeetCode Coding Patterns](https://medium.com/@edskwarecki/how-chatgpt-is-helping-me-recognize-leetcode-coding-patterns-32fca706d9ba).

-## Context

 I chose to work with [Claude.ai](https://www.anthropic.com/claude) and input the list of 27 algorithm patterns to use as guidelines for the study topics.
+For each algorithm pattern, I prompted for an overview and a comparison of 4 examples.
+From there I refined the prompts according to the algorithm, reviewing time complexity, important related concepts, and alternative approaches.

+## Popular Patterns:

-The response from the initial prompt cut the list down to 9 popular patterns.
+The initial prompt cut the list down to 9 popular patterns.

-**Popular Patterns:**

 1. **[Two Pointers](./pattern1_two_pointers/README.md)**
 2. **[Modified Binary Search](pattern2_modified_binary_search/README.md)**